dyadav4/Cryptocurrency-prediction-/README.md

 quickly gain value.
 [5]Other fiat currencies may become stronger and be more desired, but they cannot compete with cryptocurrencies‟ agility.
-Cryptocurrency is the disruptive technology that could be pushed into acceptance by investors who simply want a refuge from sinking global markets.
+Cryptocurrency is the disruptive technology that could be pushed into acceptance by investors who simply want a refuge from sinking global markets.</p>

-3. Business Benefits
+<h2>3.
+Business Benefits</h2>
-Exploratory and Descriptive Analytics: Based on analysing the historical prices of different cryptocurrencies, we can predict the trends for the same, which will help potential investors make informed decisions.
+<p>Exploratory and Descriptive Analytics: Based on analysing the historical prices of different
+cryptocurrencies, we can predict the trends for the same, which will help potential investors make informed decisions.